Originally published on Reflektive.com

 We’ve all experienced growth pains in business and our personal lives.
 Every business day is an opportunity to learn from and celebrate your team members’ accomplishments, mistakes, business successes and growth.

-Kumud Kokal, formerly head of business systems at Airbnb, is an advocate of real-time feedback and performance management.
+Kumud Kokal, head of business systems at Airbnb, is an advocate of real-time feedback and performance management.
 “Employees are looking for real-time feedback so that they can grow.
 They don’t want to wait six months or a year for feedback – they want to get it right away,” said Kokal at Bersin’s IMPACT 2018 event and following the Growth Divide study announcement.

 What Is the Growth Divide?